UniversalDependencies/docs/_hyw/dep/nmod.md

 5	մը	մը	DET	_	PronType=Art	4	det	_	Translit=më|LTranslit=më|SpaceAfter=No
 ~~~

-Standard `nmod` relation is used even when things are being counted in groups (with “massifiers”):
+The standard `nmod` relation is used even when things are being counted in groups (with “massifiers”):

 ~~~ conllu
 # visual-style 3 1 nmod color:blue